Student Experience

 • Culinary Club

 The Loyola Blakefield Culinary Club is a club for Upper School students that has been active since 2003.
-During our meetings, we take a hands-on approach to learn how to prepare food through different techniques and through the study of regional and cultural traditions.
+During our meetings, we take a hands-on approach to learn how to prepare food through different techniques.
 Working out of the Knott Dining Hall kitchen, we try to make new and interesting foods.
-Throughout the year we have meetings that include special ingredient meals, Iron Chef competitions, faculty guest chefs, culturally themed dishes, and after school fieldtrips to local restaurants.
+Throughout the year we have student lead preparation meetings and creation meetings when we get to prepare (and eat) our finished products.

 In addition, we utilize our culinary talents to help our school and community.
-Last year we made bagged lunches for local shelters and made baked goods for Mothers' Club functions.
+Last year we prepared dinner and served at Baltimore Station.
 To initiate, share, or improve your cooking skills, come out and join the Culinary Club (besides, we get to eat a lot of food)!

-Students interested in revitalizing this club should contact Mrs. Aloi or Mrs. Ofoe
+Students interested in joining this club should contact Mrs. Aloi.

 • Cyber Security Club